akamai/akamai_developer_toolkit/README.md

 Over the past few months I have had very interesting discussions with developers around what tools define their workspace and how can Akamai be part of that workspace.
 A recurring theme was the ability to instantly perform actions like purge, debugging errors, pull Akamai logs and debug ESI errors right from the browser or from their code editor.

+After a few brainstorming sessions with [Ricky Yu](https://github.com/ricky840) and his experience with building tools/extensions we decided to create a chrome extension that provides Akamai developer features directly within a browser.
+Below is a quick summary of the features available for testing within the chrome extension.

 ### Akamai API Manager:
 Manage your API credentials and toggle between different kinds of API tokens based on the service you are trying to access.
 - Ability to add and manage API credentials	Ability to manage up to 20 API credentials.
 Developers tend to have multiple API tokens within a single Akamai account, this extensions helps you toggle between the multiple API endpoints depending on the Akamai service you have access to.